What Dog Breeds are Restricted From Flying Cargo?

 Why are airplane cargo areas particularly dangerous?
 Yes, it’s true that the cargo area is pressurized and the air is generally the same as what’s circulating in the cabin.
 But because these breeds are sensitive to breathing issues, even slightly-less-than-ideal circulation can have a significant impact on their respiratory system.
 Plus, your dog is in a carrier, which can also restrict air flow.
 And finally, there are not any humans in the cargo area, so if your dog is having a medical emergency, nobody will know until after the plane lands.

 Before the ban on snub-nosed dogs on airlines, the statistics were alarming.
 About half of all dog deaths that occurred during airplane travel over the previous five years were brachycephalic breeds.
-English bulldogs alone made up almost a quarter of the deaths — 25 of 122 dogs that died.
+English Bulldogs alone made up almost a quarter of the deaths — 25 of 122 dogs that died.

-Dog Breeds Banned by Delta Airlines*:
+Dog Breeds Banned From Delta Cargo by Delta Airlines*:

-Dog Breeds Banned by American Airlines*:
+Dog Breeds Banned as Checked Pets by American Airlines*:

 • Affenpinscher